JSpeedie/ec-ftp/README.md

 using the aes code, as well as an implementation of the square and multiply algorithm for calculating the power of large values mod n.

-When performing the put or get operations, the client and server first intialize a key exchange using the diffie-hellman algorithm.
+When performing the STOR or RETR operations, the client and server first intialize a key exchange using the Diffie-Hellman algorithm.
 This takes place in 4 stages, each stage exchanging a random 32-bit integer, resulting in four 32-bit integers which are passed into the encryption and decryption functions as a key.
 A unique key is generated for every file exchange.
 This is done using